eecs394-s17/myVillage/README.md

 Developers:  Dylan McCann, Joseph Sevirini, Junwon Jang, Rohan Mehta, Shin Lee, Vijeta Gupta

 ## Project Status
-At this moment, we have implemeneted most of the features and user stories requested at the beginning of the term.
-We have not built out a lot of functionality with service providers, however.
-While the basic functionality works, there are much needed design improvements.
+At this moment, we have implemented most of the features and user stories requested at the beginning of the term.
+Mothers/admins can add tasks and view their schedule, and villagers can take tasks, leave notes for the mother, and view those tasks later on.
+Villagers can also give money to the mother for specific items listed out within the app.
+Our payment system was created with an MVP in mind and could use further integration.
+In addition, we have not built out a lot of functionality with service providers, as the process for that is not fully fleshed out.
+Furthermore, there is still room for improvement in a handful of key areas, both from a design and functionality perspective.

 ### Mother/Admin Workflow
 To create a new village, click on "New/Expecting Mother' on the landing page.
 On the login page, click 'Create Account'.
 On the registration page, fill out the relevant information and click the "New Village?" checkbox.
 Note that any information you put into the 'Village ID' line will be discarded.